Child Development and Milestones: Your 4-Year-and-4-Month-Old

 Calcium that helps strengthen the bones and teeth are found in dairy products.
 Too little intake of calcium may lead to brittle bones so it’s important to incorporate this on your child’s diet.
 Good sources of calcium are yogurt, cheese, and milk.
 You can also get calcium from ice cream or mousse but these are high in sugar so it’s best to take these groups in moderation.

 Vaccinations and Common Illnesses

-At 4 years 4 months old, there are no new vaccinations, but if you want to see a complete list of immunization your child needs, you can click here.
+At 4 years and 4 months old, there are no new vaccinations, but if you want to see a complete list of immunisation your child needs, you can click here.

-And although your child has a complete immunization record, that doesn’t exempt him or her from common illnesses such as colds, cough, and fever.
+And although your child has a complete immunisation record, that doesn’t exempt him or her from common illnesses such as colds, cough, and fever.

 Treating Common Illnesses

 If your child gets these common illnesses, there’s no reason to panic right away.
 As your kid is exposed to viruses, his or her immune system strengthens as well.
 However, if your little one’s temperature rises up to 39°C, it’s best to take them to a pediatrician.

 Even a slight fever can bring discomfort to your child and it can be heartbreaking to see.
 To ease it a little, it’s important to make him or her take plenty of fluids.
 Applying lukewarm compresses also helps in bringing the temperature down.
 But, if it goes up to above 38°C, take your kid immediately to the doctor.